Join us for real time classes Via Zoom Monday through Friday!

 FIND A PROGRAM

 We offer group classes in the Guelph, North Wellington, Centre Wellington and East Wellington communities.
-CLICK ABOVE to find a list of times and locations for the classes being held.
+CLICK Below to find a list of times and locations for the classes being held.

 Our 6 week educational program will discuss various topics regarding health, wellness, and how to reduce the risk factors for falls.
 In this class seniors will also learn how to get up from a fall.
 CLICK ABOVE to learn more.